matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **3. Which of the following statements is true?**

-- For transient network errors, applications should implement retry logic with exponential backoff and fail gracefully if the errors persist.
+- For transient network errors, applications should implement retry logic with an exponential backoff and fail gracefully if the errors persist.

 **4. Identify two key aspects of this application's architecture.**

-- The application will require longer development and QAcycles as the system grows in features and complexity.
+- The application will require longer development and QA cycles as the system grows in features and complexity.
 - The application is monolithic because all layers need to be deployed as a single unit.

 **5. Identify three key aspects of a sound architecture for a continuous integration and delivery (CI / CD) system.**

 - When a developer commits code into the code repository, a continuous integration tool such as Jenkins builds a container image for the application.
-- Builds are tested in the development environment and canary deployment before promoting to the production deployment.
+- Builds tested in the development environment and canary deployment before promoting to the production deployment.
-- Canary deployments can help catch unexpected issues before they affect a large number of users in production.
+- Canary deployments can help catch unexpected issues before they affect many users in production.

-**6. Which of the following is considered a best practice when developing cloud-native applications?**
+**6. Which of the following considered a best practice when developing cloud-native applications?**

 - Implement API gateways to make backend functionality available to consumer applications.